eagle-ai/eagle-ai.github.io/hbase-data-activity-monitoring.md

 permalink: /docs/hbase-data-activity-monitoring.html
 ---

+*On this page, any mention of Eagle points to Apache Eagle (incubating).*

 This page will introduce how to monitoring hbase data activity in the following aspects:

 * How to enable hBase security audit log